See My City – Visit Haarlem with kids

 Read more about our favourite places to eat.

-What is the must see attraction for families of boys?
+What is the must-see attraction for families?

 There are a number of great places in the city and surrounding area.
 In the city centre, the Teylers Museum and Archeologisch Museum (Archeological Museum) are very interesting.
 You’ll find the archeological museum in the underground vaults beneath the Vleeshal (Meat Hall).
 I recently visited the Teylers Museum with our toddler, but he was still a bit too young to fully enjoy it.